byrne22/mylibrary/README.md

 **Description**

-This is an App that holds a collection of books with their details e.g author, price, name and a synopsis and also enables on to read the free books available
+This is an an online library catalogue with a collection of available books,that provides for the usr to views description and author and add the ones they liketo their favorites lists.

 Go Back to the top

 **Features**

-As a user of this programm you will be able to :
+This App allows the user to:

-Interact with a page that displays all the books in our data base.
+View the books collections in the library catalogue:
-Interact with a comment page that displys all comments by the users.
+Check the Author and read a brief description of what the boom is about Add and remove the books from a favorites list

 **Requirement**